davewalker5/ti-84-python/README.rst

 =======================

 To run the unit tests, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated.
-Both the "src" and "src/maths" folders should be added to PYTHONPATH.
+The "src", "src/common" and "src/maths" folders should be added to PYTHONPATH.

 The tests can then be run from the command line, at the root of the project folder, as follows: